As an Australian citizen aged 18 years of age or older, you have a right and a responsibility to enrol and vote in federal elections.

 If you are 16 or 17, you can enrol now so when you turn 18 you'll be ready to vote.

-You can also visit any electoral office, Australia Post outlet, Australian Taxation Office shopfront, Centrelink or Medicare service centre for an enrolment form.
+You can also visit any AEC office or Australia Post outlet for an enrolment application.

 If you don't, your name could be removed from the electoral roll and you could miss out on your vote in upcoming elections.